wp-plugins/coupon-creator/readme.txt

 == Upgrade Notice ==
 = 1.90 =
-A major update to the Coupon Creator including adding a hook templating system to prepare for Coupon Creator Pro!
+A major update to the Coupon Creator including adding a hook templating system for Coupon Creator Pro, available Now!

 == Frequently Asked Questions ==
 <h4>What if I have support questions?</h4>